 Taking its inspiration from PLoS ONE, PeerJ selects articles based only on a determination of scientific and methodological soundness, not on subjective determinations of 'impact,' 'novelty' or 'interest.'
 It applies the highest standards to everything it does - specifically, the publication places an emphasis on research integrity; high ethical standards; constructive peer-review; exemplary production quality; and leading edge online functionality.

-PeerJ operates a 'Lifetime publishing plan' model.
+Both PeerJ and PeerJ Computer Science operate a 'Lifetime publishing plan' model.
 Unlike many Open Access publications which charge authors per publication, PeerJ provides low-cost publishing plans to individuals, which gives them lifetime rights to publish with us (for free).
 All authors on a paper must have a 'paid publishing plan' and there are 3 publishing plans, each conferring different rights.
-The three plans are: Basic (which allows for publishing once per year, for life); Enhanced (which allows for publishing twice per year, for life); and Investigator (which allows for publishing an unlimited number of articles per year, for life).
+The three plans are: Basic (which allows for publishing once per year, for life); Enhanced (which allows for publishing twice per year, for life); and Unlimited (which allows for publishing an unlimited number of articles per year, for life).
 Each plan also includes other benefits as laid out on the publishing plan page.

 Authors can pay for a publishing plan at any point in time, however by the time of publication all Authors must possess a paid plan.
 Authors who choose to pay at submission get the cheapest rates, however authors can choose to submit for 'free' and pay only once accepted - in that instance their publishing plan rates are slightly higher.
 'No questions asked' waivers are available for authors from certain countries.
 Editorial decisions are made by independent Academic Editors based on the merits of each submission - in no way does the publishing plan status affect editorial decisions.